grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "I believe I shall give this fellow the run of the boat."

 Shakes handed Hemi a small leather case with tiny papers and a steel band.
 "This is his leg band.
-It's pretty fuckin' self-explanatory.
+It's pretty self-explanatory.
 Just write your message, attach it, and toss Herschel in the air.
 He'll find the _Gnat_, if it's anywhere on the surface within maybe a hundred miles or so."

-"How do we get him _back_ though?"
-Asked Hemi.
+"How do we get him _back_ though?" asked Hemi.

-"Well..." said Shake scratching his grimy neck with black fingernails.
+"Well..." said Shakes scratching his grimy neck with black fingernails.
 "It's kinda a one-fuckin'-way thing.
 I have to give him back to you in person.
-We might be able to get him to fly over to the _Prospect_ from the _Gnat_ if you were within sight... and maybe he knew you had some fuckin' food."
+We might be able to get him to fly over to the _Prospect_ from the _Gnat_ if you were within sight... and maybe if he knew you had some food."

 "I understand.
 It's a 'homing' pigeon.
 It only goes home."